Vision Therapy Exercises at Home

 The vision therapy program is designed as an individualized and personalized treatment, which is used in conjunction with other treatments, such as spectacles or eye surgery.

-Vision therapy exercises are performed under the supervision of an eye doctor and is performed once a week for a 30-45 minute session.
+Vision therapy exercises are performed under the supervision of an eye doctor and are performed once a week for a 30-45 minute session.

 Home exercises are given in the office to reinforce the exercises learned during the therapy session.
 For best results, commitment to weekly sessions and therapy homework assignments is essential.